Quantum magnetometer sensor array

 Forbes, A. "Ghost Murmur - Quantum Aether Technology" (VUwEwdOivbs)

-Primary video analysis connecting Ghost Murmur to the broader MH370 sensing thesis.
+Primary video analysis citing the New York Post disclosure and connecting Ghost Murmur to the broader MH370 sensing thesis.
 Companion analysis in "Iran War - Rescue Operation" (wAXD1v6ite8) and "SUPERRADIANCE" (8tapuRRv9dU).